 IS MY COLLEGE CHILD COVERED UNDER MY AUTOMOBILE INSURANCE?

-Imagine these real-life nightmare scenarios involving your college-age child:
+Imagine these real-life nightmare scenarios involving your college-age child (our car accident lawyers have encountered several cases like these):

 1. Your daughter is walking with friends on campus and, while crossing the street, is struck and badly injured by a speeding vehicle.
 The careless driver is uninsured.